James-QiuHaoran/opencv-cpp/stop-sign-detection.md

     int location[4] = {0, 0, 0, 0};
 ```

 We first initialize the minimum MSE to be `INT_MAX`.
 Then we iteratively resize the "tmpImg" to be prototype image in descending size with scale 1.3.
-In each iteration, we take a embedded loop to search the cropped region of target image, updating the location with maximum similarity with the prototype image.
+In each iteration, we take a embedded loop to search the cropped region of target image, updating the location with higher similarity with the prototype image.

 ```
     Mat tmpImg = prototypeImg.clone();